 This program is currently scheduled to run virtually to comply with New York State’s COVID-19 regulations.

 - Date: Monday, August 3 – Friday, August 7

-- Eligibility: To ensure an appropriate fit, a clinician in the program will conduct an assessment.
-Contact Brittany Barnett for more details.
+- Eligibility: To ensure an appropriate fit, a clinician in the program will conduct a brief screener.
+Contact Brittany Barnett (Brittany.Barnett@childmind.org) or Caroline Gabriele (Caroline.Gabriele@childmind.org) for more details.

 “My son holds onto his folder from the young adult summer program at all times.
 He’s mindful and has been practicing all the tools he’s learned.
 Life Changer – can’t thank you enough.”

 At the time of registration full payment is required to reserve a space.
 If a young adult cannot attend and we are notified at least 30 days prior to the start date of the program we will issue a refund, excluding a $300 non-refundable deposit for administrative fees.
 If less than 30 days notification is given, no refund will be provided.